-The Prologic/ Neo:6/DSP modes button will present more options where possible including Post-Processed modes.
+Pressing the Prologic/ Neo:6/DSP modes button when the 650R has locked to a DD/DTS bitstream will present more options where possible including Post-Processed modes.

 These are modes that allow extra processing to be applied after the main surround-sound decoding.
 For instance Dolby Digital (2/0) + PLII Music.
 Which adds a 5.1 ProLogic decode to a Stereo Dolby Digital decode to turn 2 channel stereo into 5.1.